 Password Manager is a security tool that allows you to protect your passwords in encrypted form, and you can access them with a Master Password.
 On top of that, they also come with Password Generators which you can use to create complex and strong Passwords for your accounts.
 If you are interested in getting a Password Manager and looking for the best ones, we can help.
-In this Vodytech guide, we will share the best password managers for Windows in 2021.
-Let’s get started.
+In this Vodytech guide, we will share the best password managers for Windows.

-How to Choose the Best Password Managers for Windows in 2021?
+How to Choose the Best Password Managers for Windows ?

 When it comes to choosing the best Password Manager, you will have to consider a wide range of factors.
 However, the following are some of the important factors which you must consider when choosing a Password Manager.